 A simple, ice-cold watermelon and mint drink with cheeky lime tang and Italian summer vibes—basically a sophisticated sorbet for your grownup #bbqlife

 - Small handful fresh mint leaves

 - 4 generous tbsp raw honey (more to taste)

-- Blitz the watermelon in a blender or food processor until smooth.
+- Blitz the watermelon and raspberries in a blender or food processor until smooth.